ABOUT me

 Hey there.

 • I’m not a professional artist by any means, and have had no formal arts training aside from a poorly led Basic Design elective in my high school freshman year.
 I have two months of tertiary education at a community college, after which I dropped out due to boredom and depression.
-My favourite job was working as an apprentice butcher, but it didn’t pay enough in California, so I eventually quit and moved here.
+My favourite job was working as an apprentice butcher; but it didn’t pay enough in California, so I eventually quit and moved here.

 • I was born in 1995 in the Philippines.
 I grew up drinking brown tapwater filtered through also browning socks, under a roof of corrugated scrap metal.
 As soon as you turned off the lights, you could hear the cockroaches rushing out of the walls; turning them back on parted the sea of scurrying insects and drove them back into the walls.
 Wearing shoes meant you were going to get your throat slit—my aunt survived such an experience, and still has the scar on her neck to this day.
 Those early experiences of everyday poverty were formative, and have cemented my appreciation for life today.